MITLibraries/dos-server/README.md

 Configuration for Deployments
 -------------------------------
-Note: Currently, the artifact is manually deployed.
-This will change.
+Note: For now the artifact will be manually deployed.

-Adjust application.properties to:
+1. Adjust application.properties to pass any required parameters.

-- point to the correct share directory on the server.
-- change testing to false

-Build using Maven and copy the result .war file to the Tomcat instance.
+2. Build using Maven and copy the result .war file to the Tomcat instance.

 ```sh